greenone092/greenone092.github.io/_posts/2020-8-25-using-zoom-google-meets-with-obs.md

 In Zoom, the definition of a camera / video source is rather limited.
 You seem to only be able to use your webcam directly.
 However through OBS, you could customize the webcam footage shown to a much larger degree by creating a virtual webcam.
 After this guide, a few things could be achieved.

-1. If your system does not satisify the [system requirements for virtual background for zoom](https://support.zoom.us/hc/en-us/articles/360043484511), you could use skype's virtual background and stream it to Zoom / Google Meet.
+1. If your system does not satisify the [system requirements for virtual background for zoom](https://support.zoom.us/hc/en-us/articles/360043484511), you could use skype's virtual background and stream it to Zoom.
+(Google meet doesn't even have any virtual background support)

 2. You could switch your webcam footage to any picture you like.
 (Maybe show a picture that says you are taking a toliet break?)